So einfach können Sie Ihren Vorsorgeausweis beziehen

 9. Additional information

-Termination benefit transferred in
+Vested benefits transferred in

 Early withdrawals for home ownership incl. repayments

-Early withdrawal for divorce incl. repayments
+Early withdrawal for divorce including repayments

 Health restriction